trek-view/basecamp/_posts/2021-04-23-trek-view-ride-quality-index.md

 <img class="img-fluid" src="/assets/images/blog/2021-04-23/accelerometer-axes.png" alt="Accelerometer Phone Orientation" title="Accelerometer Phone Orientation" />

 An accelerometer measures change in velocity across 3 planes; x, y, and z.
 The diagram shows how these planes are orientated in relation to your phone or tablet.
-This orientation is uniform across devices, so apps can read the data in an expected standard.
+Orientation is uniform across devices, so all apps can read the data in an expected standard.

-The orientation of the phone has an impact on the way we measure trail quality.
-The main data point we're looking to identify is the vertical (up and down) motion caused by uneven surface trail.
+The orientation of the phone has an impact on the measurements recorded.
+The main data point we're looking to identify is the vertical (up and down) motion caused by uneven surface trail (assuming the phone is laid flat).

-If we were to lay the phone on its side, we would be measuring change in velocity along the x axis to measure change in vertical acceleration whilst bumping up and down.

-If the phone was standing up-right this measurement would be taken from the y axis, and lastly, if the phone was on its back, we would be measuring the z axis.
+If you were to lay the phone on its side, we would be measuring change in velocity along the x axis to measure change in vertical acceleration whilst bumping up and down.
+If the phone was standing up-right this measurement would be taken from the y axis.

 A more complex calculation would consider change across all axis against the orientation of the phone (captured by the gyroscope).
-However, because our capture conditions are somewhat controlled on fairly level trails, I'm keeping it simple for now.
+However, because our capture conditions are somewhat controlled on fairly level trails and such a calculation involves a certain level of mathematical complexity, I'm keeping it simple for now.

-What this does require is for us to mount the phone in secure and snug mount as flat as possible to the ground as I'll be measuring change in velocity along the z axis.
+To ensure accuracy with this approach requires the phone to be mounted in a secure and snug mount as flat as possible to the ground because I'll be measuring change in velocity exclusively along the z axis.

 ## Choosing what data to measure

-To capture data I used [the Physics Toolbox Sensor Suite Pro app on my phone](/blog/2021/measuring-condition-cycle-paths-phone-update), but any raw accelerometer data, regardless of the app used to capture it, should work.
+To capture data I used [the Physics Toolbox Sensor Suite Pro app on my phone](/blog/2021/measuring-condition-cycle-paths-phone-update).
+Any app that can measure raw accelerometer data will work using my approach.

 The linear accelerometer measures acceleration in a straight line in three different dimensions.
 Linear acceleration changes whenever the mobile device speeds up, slows down, or changes direction.
 When the mobile device is at rest with respect to the surface of the earth, it reads acceleration values of 0, 0, 0.